Water Distribution

 Security

-Measurement data reliability by the global monitoring of the network in the central dispatching unit
+Measurement data reliability is ensured through global network monitoring by the central dispatching unit

 Environment

-Quality of water is maintained as automated measurement of pH and chlorine and display in SCADA
+Water quality is maintained through automated measurement of pH and chlorine levels, with results displayed in the SCADA system

 Foundation